Fabrizio-Caruso/CROSS-LIB/README.md

 https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md

+1. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#stinger"><b>Stinger</b></a> is a tank-shooter with several enemies, levels, power-ups and items to pick.
-1. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#shuriken"><b>Shuriken</b></a> is somehow inspired by Pac-man and Pengo.
+2. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#shuriken"><b>Shuriken</b></a> is somehow inspired by Pac-man and Pengo.
-2. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#verbix"><b>Verbix</b></a> is a Scrabble-like game that looks like Tetrix with letters.
+3. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#verbix"><b>Verbix</b></a> is a Scrabble-like game that looks like Tetrix with letters.
-3. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#horde"><b>Horde</b></a> is a zombie shooter with several different enemies, levels, power-ups and special items to pick.
+4. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#horde"><b>Horde</b></a> is a zombie shooter with several different enemies, levels, power-ups and special items to pick.
-4. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#snake"><b>Snake</b></a> is my personal re-interpretation of Nibbler (arcade game) to which I have added more game elements
+5. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#snake"><b>Snake</b></a> is my personal re-interpretation of Nibbler (arcade game) to which I have added more game elements
-5. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#bomber"><b>Bomber</b></a> is a mini-game and clone of Air Attack (aka Blitz).
+6. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#bomber"><b>Bomber</b></a> is a mini-game and clone of Air Attack (aka Blitz).
-6. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#shoot"><b>Shoot</b></a> is a shooter somehow similar to Robotron.
+7. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#shoot"><b>Shoot</b></a> is a shooter somehow similar to Robotron.
 It has many items and secrets to discover.
-7. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#chase"><b>Chase</b></a> is somehow similar to *Gnome Robots* but in real-time game and with several items and power-ups.
+8. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#chase"><b>Chase</b></a> is somehow similar to *Gnome Robots* but in real-time game and with several items and power-ups.

 -------------------------------------------